Here are several miscellaneous parameters.

 Pmode

-on 32-bit machine or DImode
+SImode on 32-bit machine or DImode on 64-bit machines.

 On some machines you must define this to be one of the partial integer

-modes, such as PSImode
+modes, such as PSImode.

-must be at least as large as the value of
+The width of Pmode must be at least as large as the value of

-.
+POINTER_SIZE.
 If it is not equal, you must define the macro

-to specify how pointers are extended
+POINTERS_EXTEND_UNSIGNED to specify how pointers are extended

-to Pmode
+to Pmode.

 FUNCTION_MODE

-RTL expressions.
+call RTL expressions.
 On most machines this

-should be QImode
+should be QImode.

-INTEGRATE_THRESHOLD (
+INTEGRATE_THRESHOLD (decl)

-FUNCTION_DECL
+FUNCTION_DECL node.

 The default definition of this macro is 64 plus 8 times the number of